levp22/School-projects/README.md

 3. The code used for my grade 12 final project in which we built a prototype for a solenoid operated automatic dog bowl filler.
 The code used a weight sensor to dictate when to open and close the solenoid a 100 was also recieved for this project.

+4. I included a video of an early covid lockdown mini project which was an Arduino "robot" that would automatically play the google offline dino game.